xtrojak/recetox-xMSannotator/readme.md

 # xMSannotator

-Built images are available at https://hub.docker.com/repository/docker/recetox/xmsannotator
+Built Docker images are available at [recetox/xmsannotator](https://hub.docker.com/repository/docker/recetox/xmsannotator).

+Use as a Galaxy Tool: https://github.com/RECETOX/galaxytools/tree/master/tools/xmsannotator

+When using this tool, please cite the original [publication](https://pubs.acs.org/doi/abs/10.1021/acs.analchem.6b01214?src=recsys&).
 ### Research reproducibility
 Follows the list of information that is retrieved from online sources, therefore, they may cause issues regarding research reproducibility.